Admission Testing

 Accommodations

-If your son has a learning plan, IEP, or 504 plan qualifying him for test accommodations, such as extended time, please submit a copy of this documentation at least one week in advance.
-Send to Matt Altieri ’05, Dean of Student Support Services, at maltieri@sehs.net.
+If your son has as IEP or 504 plan qualifying him for test accommodations, such as extended time, please submit a copy of this documentation at least one week in advance.
+Send to admissions@sehs.net.